cmichelenstrofer/DimensionfulAngles.jl/README.md

 Use *DimensionfulAngles.jl* for units containing angles and *Unitful.jl* for all other units.
 The units in *DimensionfulAngles.jl* are differentiated from their dimensionless counterparts with a subscript `ᵃ`.
 Simply add this subscript to any angle units to make it dimensionful.
+In Julia environments this can be typed as `\^a<tab>`.

 ```julia
 julia> using Unitful